 Anna Dunnill is a Melbourne-based artist whose recent work explores notions of identity and the creation of new rituals for a queer spiritual becoming.
 Incorporating practices of tattoo and embroidery, both of which involve a repeated act of puncturing the skin and surface, Anna's work questions the boundary of the self through performance, video and installation.
 Anna recently graduated with First Class Honours from VCA where she will also commence an MFA (Research) in 2018.

-A graduate of Curtin University and Central Institute of Technology, Anna has previously exhibited at Firstdraft (NSW), PICA, Fremantle Arts Centre, Lawrence Wilson Art Gallery, and Paper Mountain, among others.
-She has undertaken residencies at PICA, Fremantle Arts Centre and Central Institute of Technology, and is a current resident at CIA (Centre for Interdisciplinary Arts).
+Anna has previously exhibited at Verge Gallery, Firstdraft, PICA, Fremantle Arts Centre, Lawrence Wilson Art Gallery, and Paper Mountain, among others.
+She has undertaken residencies at the Australian Tapestry Workshop, PICA, Fremantle Arts Centre, Central Institute of Technology and the Centre for Interdisciplinary Arts.
 Her work has been published in Runway, The Toast, Art Guide, BIG Kids Magazine, The Cottonmouth Anthology and others.
 Anna is a co-founder and former co-director of Paper Mountain.

 Renae Coles is a Sydney-based artist and designer.
 Currently studying post-grad Communications Design at UNSW, Renae's creative and professional practices encompass visual art, graphic design and digital storytelling.